tarathep/apimtool/README.md

 ### List Backends

-List all Backend from API management
+List of all Backends from API management

 <b>Arguments</b>